Pros and Cons of Buying an Edwardian Engagement Ring

 Edwardian engagement rings have already proven their longevity, but their age and intricate designs can make them more delicate than modern pieces.
 Over time, settings may loosen or show signs of wear, especially in rings with fine filigree or milgrain detailing.
 While repairs may require the skill of an experienced jeweler, these timeless pieces can often be restored and reinforced to continue their journey for generations to come.

-Because Edwardian era rings are often uniquely crafted with intricate, flowing designs, finding a perfectly matching wedding band can be a challenge.
-Some couples choose to have a custom band made to fit the contours of the antique ring, while others embrace the individuality by wearing a complementary band instead.
-Another elegant option is to wear the engagement ring on the right hand after the ceremony and pair it with a vintage wedding band on the left.
+Because Edwardian rings are often uniquely crafted with intricate, flowing designs, finding a perfectly matching wedding band can be a challenge — but it's far from a dealbreaker.
+Couples generally have three good options.
+The first is to have a custom band made to fit the exact contours of the engagement ring, which produces a seamless, fitted look.
+The second is to embrace the individuality of the antique by pairing it with a complementary band that doesn't try to match perfectly — often a thin, milgrained, or hand-engraved vintage band that echoes the era.
+The third is to wear the engagement ring on the right hand after the ceremony and pair it with a [vintage wedding band] on the left, a tradition with deep European roots that gives both rings their own moment.

 SUZANNE SACHS